ioannis-mylonas/gdnative-argon2-wrapper/README.md

 ## License

 Note that the only code I can distribute under the MIT license is the wrapper's.
+Neither Argon2 nor Godot are my properties.
 Make sure to check both Argon2's license as well as Godot's.